gusblacknails/FutureLearn-Learn_To_Code_Eletronic_Music_Tools_With_Javascript/README.md

 			</a>
 		</li>
 		<li >
-			<a  href="">2.8 - NexusUI documentation links and widget list
+			<a>2.8 - NexusUI documentation links and widget list
 			</a>
 		</li>
 		<li >